CcgAlberta/pygeostat/doc/source/plotting.rst

 readability in mind.

 If you are exporting postscript figures, some odd behavior may occur.
-Matplotlib needs to be instructed which type of fonts to export with them, this is handled by using :func:`gs.set_style()
-<pygeostat.plotting.set_style.set_style>` which is within many of the plotting functions.
-The font
-may also be called within the postscript file as a byte string, the function :func:`gs.export_image()
-<pygeostat.plotting.export_image.export_image>` converts this into a working string.
+Matplotlib needs to be instructed which type of fonts to export with them, this is handled by using :func:`gs.set_plot_style() <pygeostat.plotting.set_plot_style>` which is within many of the plotting functions.
+The font may also be called within the postscript file as a byte string, the function :func:`gs.export_image() <pygeostat.plotting.export_image>` converts this into a working string.

 You may find that when saving to a PDF document, the font you select is appearing bold.
 This happens due to matplotlib using the same name for fonts within the same family.
 For example, if you specify